jhpyle/docassemble/_docs/config.md

 {% highlight yaml %}
 google:
-  analytics id: UA-77777777-1
+  analytics id: G-9876543210
 {% endhighlight %}

 When this is configured, [JavaScript] for [Google Analytics] will be inserted into your interview pages, and [pageview] events will be sent to [Google Analytics] for any `question` that has an [`id`] defined.

+If you are using [Google Analytics 4], set the `analytics id` to the GA4 "measurement ID" (beginning with `G-`).
+If you are using Google's older system, set the `analytics id` to the "tracking ID" (beginning with `UA-`).

-These [pageview] events will record a view on an artificial path.
-For example, suppose you have the following question:
+The [pageview] events that **docassemble** sends will record a view on an artificial path.
+For example, suppose you have the following
+question:

 {% highlight yaml %}
 id: lead certification